railsadminteam/rails_admin/README.md

 This generator will install RailsAdmin and [Devise](https://github.com/plataformatec/devise) if you don't already have it installed.
 [Devise](https://github.com/plataformatec/devise) is strongly recommended to protect your data from anonymous users.
+Note: If you do not already have [Devise](https://github.com/plataformatec/devise) installed, make sure you remove the registerable module from the generated user model.

 It will modify your `config/routes.rb`, adding:

 ```ruby